lacebx/netw/README.md

 ## Troubleshooting

 Ensure that your pcap file contains TCP packets; otherwise, the script will indicate that no RTT values were found.
 Adjust the alpha value in the calculate_estimated_rtt function if you need different sensitivity for the Estimated RTT calculation.

+## A Note from Lace

+As you explore and use this software, I hope it brings you as much joy and inspiration as it did for me while creating it.
+Feel free to adapt and build upon it—let's create something amazing together!

+Check my profile for more freeuse software :)

 ## License